Home » Recipes » Bread Recipes » Black Walnut Pumpkin Bread

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Oil (This recipe uses oil for the fat in place of butter or shortening.
-Use canola, vegetable, or any other light flavored oil.)
+• Oil — This recipe uses oil for the fat in place of butter or shortening.
+Use canola oil, vegetable oil, or any other light flavored oil.

-• Black Walnuts (They’re the star of the show in this recipe.
+• Black Walnuts — They’re the star of this recipe.
 Black walnuts have a taste and fragrance that can’t be matched by any other ingredient.
-However, they may be a bit on the expensive side depending on where you live.
-They can easily be substituted with regular walnuts or pecans.)
+However, they may be a bit on the expensive side, depending on where you live.
+They can be substituted with regular walnuts or pecans, but you’ll miss their distinctive flavor profile.

-• Nutmeg and Cinnamon (The typical warm spices used for winter squash and pumpkin recipes.
-You can substitute 1 teaspoon pumpkin pie spice for the cinnamon and nutmeg.
+• Nutmeg and Cinnamon — The typical warm spices used for winter squash and pumpkin recipes.
+You can substitute one teaspoon of pumpkin pie spice for the cinnamon and nutmeg.

 Preheat the Oven and Prep the Pan